surniaulula/wpsso-add-five-stars/readme.txt

 1. The Schema markup for the document does not already have an 'aggregateRating' property.
 2. Google allows an 'aggregateRating' property for the document Schema type.

-**Google allows an 'aggregateRating' property for these Schema types and their sub-types:**
+**Google allows an 'aggregateRating' property only for these Schema types and their sub-types:**

 * Book
 * Course